 Students with any quiz score below 80% will be placed on Guided Study with an individualized education plan.
+Guided Study is meant to help a student optimize their chance of successful course completion.

-The plan requires a student to complete a remediation packet in which they provide a meaningful rationale for each incorrect quiz answer; i.e. what makes the incorrect answer wrong and why is the correct answer right?
-These responses must provide a full and accurate explanation that the student can support and explain when verbally questioned.
+The plan requires a student to complete a remediation plan in which they provide a meaningful rationale for each incorrect quiz answer; i.e. what makes the incorrect answer wrong and why is the correct answer right?
+These responses must provide a full and accurate explanation that the student can support when verbally questioned.